medcomdk/dk-medcom-carecommunication/docs/assets/documents/Intro-Technical-Spec-ENG.md

 When sending a CareCommunication, it is possible to add a more specific receiver of the message, called a recipient, and a more specific sender.
 This may be used to include a more specific organisation or person related to the care, and wellbeing of the patient or citizen can be referenced.
 An example could be to address a specific general practitioner by name, a specific hospital department or eventually a specific social unit within the social care sector in a municipality.

 ### 1.2 Categories and the use of priority
-There is a nationally agreed list of categories that must be used when sending a CareCommunication.<br> <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/CodeSystem-medcom-careCommunication-categoryCodes.html">The list of categories can be seen here</a>. <br>
+There is a nationally agreed list of categories that must be used when sending a CareCommunication.<br> <a href="https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/CodeSystem-medcom-careCommunication-categoryCodes.html" target="_blank">The list of categories can be seen here</a>. <br>
 When a category is of the type 'regarding-referral' it is allowed to add a priority, which can be 'asap' or 'routine'.
 When the category 'other' is chosen, a topic must be included, as this is used to specify the topic of the CareCommunication.

 ### 1.3 Encounter